1. The data controller is HSR UK

 - Policy, political, business and media contacts

-- Income generation activities – HSR UK conferences and events.
+- Income generation activities – including attendees of HSR UK conferences and events.

 For these groups the data held will be: